ramrami/srt-test/README.md

-Get started with `yarn dev`

-This is a test project...
 Your objective is to create:

-1. A multistep form that submits and email and a password to retreive a token Test that it must pass:
+A multistep form that submits an email, password, and accountType to retrieve a token

+The test must pass the following criteria:
-2. User must enter a valid email before it continues to the make password page
+1. User must enter a valid email before it continues to the make password page
-3. Password must have one capital letter, one number, one special character (+!%&) and at least 8 characters long
+2. Password must have one capital letter, one number, one special character (+!%&) and at least 8 characters long
-4. User must select between a radio button with submission values of "client" or "therapist"
+3. User must select between a radio button with submission values of "client" or "therapist"
-5. Must send data and display token on page
+4. Must send data and display token on page

 You will find the data for createUser mutation here: https://serotana-test-rb.onrender.com/graphiql Post mutation to: https://serotana-test-rb.onrender.com/graphql